openwisp/openwisp-docs/user/monitoring.rst

   locations (different cities, different regions, different countries)

-In this scenario, the OpenWISP application will not be able to reach the devices **unless a management tunnel** is used, for that reason having a management VPN like OpenVPN, Wireguard, ZeroTier or any other tunneling solution is paramount, not only to allow OpenWISP to work properly, but also to be able to perform debugging and troubleshooting when needed.
+In this scenario, the OpenWISP application will not be able to reach the devices unless a management tunnel is used, for that reason having a management VPN like OpenVPN, Wireguard, ZeroTier or any other tunneling solution is paramount, not only to allow OpenWISP to work properly, but also to be able to perform debugging and troubleshooting when needed.

 In this scenario, the following requirements are needed:

-- a VPN server must be installed in a way that the OpenWISP server can reach the VPN peers, for more information on how to do this via OpenWISP please refer to the following sections:
+- a VPN server must be installed in a way that the OpenWISP server can reach the VPN peers.
+For more information on how to do this via OpenWISP please refer to the following sections:

   - `OpenVPN tunnel automation